1,2,4-Butanetriol: Uses

 It is used as one of the monomers for manufacture of some polyesters and as a solvent.

+Preparation

-1,2,4-Butanetriol can be prepared synthetically by several different methods such as hydroformylation of glycidol and subsequent reduction of the product, sodium borohydride reduction of esterified malic acid, or catalytic hydrogenation of malic acid.
-However, of an increasing importance is the biotechnological synthesis using genetically engineered Escherichia coli and Pseudomonas fragi bacteria.
+1,2,4-Butanetriol can be prepared synthetically by several methods, such as hydroformylation of glycidol and subsequent reduction of the product.
+It can also be prepared by reduction of malic acid esters with sodium borohydride.
+The oxidation of butynediol with mercuric oxide followed by reduction of the resulting ketone.